Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 The bottom line is this: many businesses can claim the R&D tax credit but don’t.
 Why not see if your startup applies?
 The worst that can happen is the government says no.

-But the best that could happen? $250,000 or more in savings.
+But the best that could happen? $500,000 in savings.